 Of course, Breath of Fire III also doesn't skimp on side-content.
 A small management sim exists in the game in the form the Faerie Village, where the player can assign tasks to faeries in order to influence the growth of their town, unlocking benefits like shops that stock rare items, minigames and a sound test.
 Fishing returns as well, letting the player catch fish that have a number of different effects, as well as tracking the largest of any given type they've caught.
 Saving outside of towns is now possible too via the "Camp" option, which opens up a screen allowing the player to interact with party members and rest at their leisure.

-If the game has a weakness, I'd have to point to its soundtrack.
-It's not painful to listen to by any means, but it feels bizarrely out of place - less like something you'd hear in an epic world-spanning fantasy RPG and more like something out of a Windows 95 desktop game.
+The game does have some glaring weaknesses, though.
+The soundtrack is one; it's not painful to listen to by any means, but it feels bizarrely out of place - less like something you'd hear in an epic world-spanning fantasy RPG and more like something out of a Windows 95 desktop game.
 The whole time I played my mind went racing back to various casino/card games I played on my PC in the '90s, and a few tracks in particular sound like they'd be more at home in a casual "software toy" game like Simcity or SimAnt.
 A definite contrast to the first two, especially the hard-rock sound that Breath of Fire II brought to the table.
 Still, it doesn't ever ruin the mood, so I can't say it's a serious flaw - just a very bizarre choice.

 Breath of Fire III was the game that put the series on the map for most fans, and I can certainly see why.
 It brought the franchise into a new console generation in style, keeping its interesting mechanics, characters and overall setting intact while taking advantage of the extra CD space to provide a good-looking game with some innovative elements.
 Being able to customize one's party via Masters, Skill learning and a huge pool of Dragon morphs are pretty cool innovations, while its story and a plethora of hidden secrets and optional content keep die-hard players coming back for more.
 It was one of many RPG franchises playing second fiddle to the juggernaut that was Square, but that didn't stop Breath of Fire III from doing its best to stand out.
 Or being the only game in the series to get a port to the PSP platform years later.
-It's got some uneven difficulty and pacing problems and its overall slower, more methodical design makes it feel a bit more dated than most prominent PS1 RPGs, but an interesting piece of history nonetheless; check it out if you can find a copy.
+It's got some uneven difficulty and pacing problems and its overall slower, more methodical design makes it feel a bit more dated than most prominent PS1 RPGs, but an interesting piece of history nonetheless; worth a look if you can track it down.

 Publisher: Capcom, Infogrames